paulwarren/nzde/dict/T/README.md

 ## Te Reinga

-n. the place (Cape Reinga at the far northern tip of the North Island) in Maori tradition from where the spirits of the dead are believed to enter the next world.[ORIGIN: Maori](See Reinga)
+n. the place (Cape Reinga at the far northern tip of the North Island) in Maori tradition from where the spirits of the dead are believed to enter the next world.
+[ORIGIN: Maori] (See Reinga)

 ## Te Ropu Maori

-phr. the Maori group or party[ORIGIN: Maori](See roopu, ropu.)
+phr. the Maori group or party [ORIGIN: Maori] (See roopu, ropu.)
 > see Ryan 224

 ## Te Tai Hauauru

 phr.
 The Maori electorate for Auckland and south to Taranaki